-Page 1 of 102 SECURITIES AND EXCHANGE COMMISSION File N WASHINGTON, D.C.
+Page 1 of 107 SECURITIES AND EXCHANGE COMMISSION File N WASHINGTON, D.C.
 20549 Form 19b-4 Amendment No. (req.
-SR - 2013 - 126 mendments ) Filing by NASDAQ Stock Market Pursuant to Rule 19b-4 under the Securities Exchange Act of 1934 Initial Amendment Withdrawal Section 19(b)(2) Section on 19(b)(3)(A) Section 19(b)(3)(B) Pilot Extension of Time Period for Commission Action Date Expires ☐ 19b-4(f☐ 19b-4(f)(5) of proposed change pursuant 806(e)(1) to the Payment, Clearing Section 806(e)(2) ng, and Settlement Act of 2010 Security-Based Swap to the Securities Exch Section 3C(b)(2) Exhibit 2 Sent As Paper Document Exhibit 3 Sent As Paper Document Exhibit 3 Sent As Paper Document Description Provide a brief description of the action (limit 250 characters, required when Initial is checked ).
-A Proposed Rule Change to Extend Fee Pilot Program for NASDAQ Last Sale.
+SR - 2014 - 005 mendments ) Filing by NASDAQ Stock Market Pursuant to Rule 19b-4 under the Securities Exchange Act of 1934 Initial ✓ Amendment Withdrawal Section 19(b)(2) Section on 19(b)(3)(A) Section 19(b)(3)(B) Pilot Extension of Time Period for Commission Action Date Expires 19b-4(f) 19b-4(f) 19b-4(f)(4) 19b-4(f)(5) of proposed change pursuant to the Payment, Clear Section 806(e)(2) ing, and Settlement Ac t of 2010 Security-Based Swap to the Securities Exch Section 3C(b)(2) - Exhibit 2 Sent As Paper Document Exhibit 3 Sent As Paper Document Exhibit 3 Sent As Paper Document Description Provide a brief description of the action (limit 250 characters, required when Initial is checked ).
+A proposal with respect to the composition of NASDAQ Basic.
 Contact Information Provide the name, telephone number, and e-mail address of the person on the staff of the self-regulatory organization prepared to respond to questions and comments on the action.
-First Na ame John Last Name Yette er Title VP and Deputy Gene ral Counsel E-mail E-mail john.yetter@nasdaqomx.com Telephone (301) 978-8497 Fax (301) 978-8472 Signature Pursuant to the requirements of the Securities Exchange Act of 1934, has duly caused this filing to be signed on its behalf by the undersigned thereunto duly authorized.
-(Title ) Date 09/25/2013 Executive Vice Pre eneral Counsel Ву Edward S. Knight (Name ) NOTE: Clicking the button at right will digitally sign and lock this form.
+First N ame John Last Name Yetter Title Vice President E-mail john.yetter@nasdaqomx.com Teleph Fax (301) 978-8472 2 Signature Pursuant to the requirements of the Securities Exchange Act of 1934, has duly caused this filing to be signed on its behalf by the undersigned thereunto duly authorized.
+(Title ) Date 01/09/2014 Executive Vice Presid lent and Ge neral Counsel Ву Edward S. Knight (Name ) NOTE: Clicking the button at right will digitally sign and lock this form.
 A digital signature is as legally binding as a physical signature, and once signed, this form cannot be changed.
+Persona Not Validated - 1383935917270,